liferay/liferay-docs/develop/tutorials/articles/140-assets/rendering-an-asset.markdown

     be `blog`, which you'll set in the factory later.
 This type is important because it's called in CSS files (among others) to style a blog asset's UI.

-5. Your asset renderer must linked to the portlet that owns the entity.
+5. Your asset renderer must link to the portlet that owns the entity.
 In the case of a blogs asset, its portlet ID should be linked to the Blogs application.